Roy Cooke

-Roy Cooke is a professional poker player, poker consultant and author living in Las Vegas, Nevada, USA.
+Roy Cooke is a professional poker player, poker consultant, and author living in Las Vegas, Nevada, USA.
 He was born in Atlanta, Georgia, on April 12, 1957.
 He spent his childhood in Derby (England) and Bellevue, Washington.
 Before taking up poker full-time, he attended the University of Washington where he majored in computer science.

 Cooke has been a licensed real estate broker in Las Vegas since 1990.
 He is a member of the Summerlin chapter of Toastmasters, of which he was president in 2006.
 He is married to the former Francine Piano (Misty).
 They have one daughter, Krystle, born on August 16, 1992.

 Poker career

 Cooke started playing poker in public cardrooms as a 15-year-old in Washington State in 1972.
 He took up the game full-time in 1975.
 Through the 1970s and early 1980s, he was a nomadic player — a "rounder" — traveling from town to town looking for games in Idaho, Montana, Washington, Oregon, Alaska and Reno, Nevada.

 In 1984, Cooke moved to Las Vegas.
-He has played regularly with many WSOP champions including Johnny Moss, Berry Johnston, Tom McEvoy, Carlos Mortenson, Scotty Nguyen, Daniel Negreanu and Phil Hellmuth.
+He has played regularly with many WSOP champions including Johnny Moss, Berry Johnston, Tom McEvoy, Carlos Mortensen, Scotty Nguyen, Daniel Negreanu and Phil Hellmuth.

 The game Cooke most frequently plays is Limit Texas Hold’em, although he forays somewhat regularly into No-Limit Hold’em.
 He has played almost 65,000 hours of poker live and online.